LeonardoPollina/ML_project_1/README.md

 It contains the six functions asked in report guidelines (least_squares_GD, least_squares_SGD, least_squares, ridge_regression, logistic_regression, reg_logistic_regression).
 All these functions return (w, loss). <br>
-Notice that, in the case of iterative functions, we did not add a stopping criteria (e.g. small norm of the gradient), that is there is no threshold parameter asked in the functions.
+Notice that, in the case of iterative functions, we did not add a stopping criteria (e.g. small norm of the gradient), thus there is no threshold parameter asked in the functions.
   <li> <b> Preprocessing </b> </li>
 All the functions needed for the preliminary data analysis and preprocessing of our final regression model.
 Functions are in the same order as they are called in the run.py file.